dhis2/maintenance-app/README.md

 schemas.
 To add to the confusion "models" are also some times referred to as "objects".

+## Sections, model types and fields

+In order for a model type to show up in the maintenance app, the following conditions need to be met:

+- The model type is listed under a section in `src/config/maintenance-models.js`
+- The model type exists in the schemas endpoint in the API

+Once these conditions are met, the model type will show up in the maintenance app under the section specified in `maintenance-models.js`.
+When creating or editing models of the new type, the form will by default only contain a handful of predefined fields.
+In order for additional fields to be shown in the form, the following conditions need to be met:

+- The field is listed under the model type in `src/config/field-config/field-order.js`
+- The field exists in the schemas endpoint for the specific model type in the API.

 ## Adding a new model type

 Adding a new model to the maintenance typically involves the following steps: